RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/architecture.md

 ---
-Title: Redis Enterprise on Kubernetes Architecture
+Title: Redis Enterprise on Kubernetes architecture
 linkTitle: Architecture
 description: This section provides an overview of the architecture and considerations for Redis Enterprise on Kubernetes.
 weight: 20